MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementUserExperienceAnalyticMetricHistory.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsMetricHistory>`: The user experience analytics metric history.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsMetricHistory>`: The user experience analytics metric history.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DeviceId <String>]`: The user experience analytics device id.
   - `[MetricDateTime <DateTime?>]`: The user experience analytics metric date time.
   - `[MetricType <String>]`: The user experience analytics metric type.

 ## RELATED LINKS